About

 I was meeting those challenges head on.
 Some days, I felt like crying.
 Other days, I felt like giving up.
 And then there were those days when I just didn’t even want to show up.
 But in those times, God provided all that I needed to keep going.
 To keep being Jesus to those whom I loved and that loved me.

-Can We help you?
+Can Doug & Leslie help you?

 10 Ways to Connect with Your Spouse